-Find your student’s school on our All Programs page here.
+Find your student’s school on our nonprofit page here.
 There will be a link on your school’s after-school program page to enroll!
 If you don't see your school on our All Programs page, you can send us an email if you're interested in helping us set up a program at your school!

 Questions Specific to Courses at UCSD Extension

 How does my child receive pre-college credit from UCSD Extension?

 Once your student completes the course you can fill out this form and send it in to UCSD Extension in order to request a copy of your student's transcript.
 Note that students may only receive pre-college credit for completion of classes at UCSD Extension (not programs hosted at other locations).